Devi Dja

-Devi Dja (1914 –1989), known as Miss Dja, was an Indonesian dancer, playwright and film actor in the 1940s.
-A member of the Dardanella Opera group, founded by her husband, Willy A. Piedro (Willy Klimanoff), which toured the Dutch East Indies, she moved with her husband to the US around 1940, remaining there for the rest of her life as a professional entertainer and taking on American citizenship.
+Devi Dja (born Misria Dja; August 1, 1914 – January 19, 1989), better known as Miss Dja, was an Indonesian-born American actress, dancer, and singer.
+A member of the Dardanella Opera group, founded by Willy A. Piedro, who later became her husband.
+She moved with him to the United States around 1940, and remained there for the rest of her life as a professional entertainer, taking American citizenship.